 As the RSPB is a charity, the council is also answerable to the charity regulators in England and Wales, Scotland and Northern Ireland, for ensuring charitable funds are used wisely.

 Day-to-day management of the RSPB is delegated to an executive board headed by a chief executive who reports to the chairman of the council.
-Divisional directors of global conservation, finance, people, fundraising and communications, and UK operations form our executive board.
+Divisional directors of global conservation, finance, governance and risk, people, fundraising and communications, and UK operations form our executive board.

 - Kevin Cox (Chair)